-Lens Implants at Spector Eye Care in Connecticut
+Lens Implants at Spector Eye Care

 - Monofocal Lens Implants

-- Presbyopia Correcting Multifocal Lens Implants
+- Multifocal (Presbyopia Correcting) Lens Implants

-- Toric Lens Implants
+- Toric (Astigmatism Correcting) Lens Implants

 Monofocal Lens Implants

-A Monofocal lens implant is the most basic type of Lens Implant used to correct vision after Cataract Surgery.
-Until recently, all lens implants were of a type called a monofocal ens implant.
-A Monofocal Lens Implant can provide very good vision after cataract surgery-but only at one set distance-usually for seeing things at a distance such as for driving or going to the movies.
-A monofocal lens implant does not correct intermediate or arms length vision for doing things like playing cards and seeing the golf ball on the tee, or even seeing computer screens clearly.
+A Monofocal lens implant is the most basic type of lens implant used to correct vision after cataract surgery.
+A monofocal lens implant can provide great vision after cataract surgery, but only at one set distance and usually for seeing things far away, such as for driving or going to the movies.
+A monofocal lens implant does not correct intermediate or arms length vision for doing things like playing cards, seeing the golf ball on the tee, or seeing computer screens clearly.

-Presbyopia Correcting Lens Implants
+Multifocal Lens Implants

-Near vision presbyopia correcting lens Implants provide excellent vision after cataract surgery at the full range of distances- far or distance vision, arms length or intermediate vision and up close near vision.
-Depending on your specific vision requirements, there are several types of presbyopia correcting multifocal lens implants that Dr. Spector may select.
+Near vision presbyopia correcting lens implants provide excellent vision after cataract surgery at the full range of distances- far or distance vision, arms length or intermediate vision, and up close near vision.
+Depending on your specific vision requirements, there are several types of presbyopia correcting multifocal lens implants that Dr. Spector may recommend.
 These include the Tecnis® Multifocal intraocular lens implant and the ReSTOR® lens implant.